Candid Perspective from the Front Lines

 When LARA LOGAN visited HWA we met the woman behind the award-winning war correspondent.
 We met the survivor of breast cancer and sexual assault.
 We met the mother who struggles to leave her young children behind like any working parent, yet the possibility of her not returning home from her job is very real.Watch her candid HWA Q&A...

-Lara Logan's bold, award-winning reporting from war zones has earned her a prominent spot among the world's best foreign correspondents.
-Named a full-time 60 Minutes correspondent in May 2012, the 2014-15 season will be her 10th contributing to the newsmagazine.
-Logan also is a correspondent for 60 Minutes Sports, a new edition of 60 Minutes launched on the Showtime Network in January 2013.
-She is the co-host of the CBS News special broadcast Person to Person.
+Lara Logan’s bold, award-winning reporting has earned her a prominent spot among the world’s best foreign correspondents.
+Named a full-time 60 Minutes correspondent in May 2012, the 2016-17 season is her 12th at the newsmagazine.

-In February 2011, Logan was sexually assaulted and beaten by a mob in Tahrir Square while reporting a story for 60 Minutes on the Egyptian Revolution.
-She broke her silence about the incident on 60 Minutes to draw attention to the plight of women, particularly female journalists covering war zones.
-Logan's September 2010 60 Minutes report "A Relentless Enemy" from the battlefield in Afghanistan earned her electronic journalism's highest award, a DuPont-Columbia University Silver Baton.
-Another from that war zone, a five-segment series for the CBS Evening News about U.S. Marines on patrol, was named an RTDNA/Edward R. Murrow Award winner.
+In February 2011, Logan was almost killed in Tahrir Square in Egypt during the revolution there.
+She was sexually assaulted and beaten by a mob of some 300 men while reporting a story for 60 Minutes on the Egyptian Revolution.
+She broke her silence about the brutal attack on 60 Minutes to draw attention to the plight of men and women, as well as female journalists covering war zones.

-Her other notable reports for 60 Minutes include the Emmy-winning profile of Medal of Honor winner Salvatore Giunta; an interview with International Monetary Fund Managing Director Christine Lagarde; a report on the controversial practice of raising exotic game on U.S. ranches; a penetrating interview with Pakistani President Pervez Musharraf after the assassination of Benazir Bhutto; and an interview with Gen. John Abizaid when he was the Commander of United States Central Command.
+Among her most notable reports for 60 Minutes, her profile of Medal of Honor winner Salvatore Giunta which won the Emmy for Best Interview, a profile on International Monetary Fund Managing Director Christine Lagarde; a report on the controversial practice of raising exotic game on U.S. ranches; a penetrating interview with Pakistani President Pervez Musharraf after the assassination of Benazir Bhutto; and interviews with Gen John Allen and President Hamid Karzai that highlighted the return of Al Qaeda to Afghanistan long before that was officially acknowledged.
+Logan has interviewed many commanding generals during the war on terror, to include Gen. John Campbell, when he was running the war in Afghanistan, and Gen. John Abizaid when he was the Commander of United States Central Command.

-Logan's reports were an integral part of CBS News' coverage of the war in Iraq, where she lived for almost five years.
-She was the only journalist from an American network in Baghdad when the U.S. military invaded the city, reporting live from Firdos Square as the statue of Saddam fell.
-Logan broke the story of the abuse of special needs Iraqi orphans on the CBS Evening News in June 2007, a report that made headlines around the world.
-Also that year, she reported from Pakistan on the death of Benazir Bhutto and its aftermath.
+Logan’s reports were an integral part of CBS News’ coverage of the war in Iraq, where she lived for almost five years.
+She was the only staff correspondent from an American network in Baghdad when the U.S. military invaded the city, reporting live from Firdos Square as the statue of Saddam fell.
+For weeks prior to that Logan shot, produced and reported on her own as Iraqi warplanes pounded the Iraqi capital and appeared on every broadcast at the news network.
+In June 2007, Logan broke the story of the abuse of special needs Iraqi orphans on the CBS Evening News, a report that made headlines around the world.
+Also that year, she was one of few journalists who managed to gain permission to report from Darfur in Sudan.

-Logan's reporting from the frontlines of Afghanistan and with the Green Berets searching for al Qaeda and Osama bin Laden appeared on 60 Minutes II and on the CBS Evening News, The Early Show and CBS News Radio, for which she served as a general assignment reporter.
+Logan’s reporting from the frontlines of Afghanistan with Navy Seals hunting high value targets and another report with Green Berets searching for al Qaeda and Osama bin Laden appeared on 60 Minutes II and on the CBS Evening News, The Early Show and CBS News Radio, for which she served as a general assignment reporter.
 While reporting a 60 Minutes II story about the war near the Afghanistan-Pakistan border in 2005, the military vehicle Logan was riding in hit a double-tank mine.
 The explosion seriously wounded two soldiers; she escaped with minor injuries.

 She got her start in broadcast journalism in Africa as a senior producer for Reuters Television (1992-96).
-Logan began her career as a general news reporter for the Daily News (1990-92) and the Sunday Tribune (1988-89), both located in Durban, South Africa.
+But Logan began her career in print - as a general news reporter for the Daily News (1990-92) and the Sunday Tribune (1988-89), both located in Durban, South Africa.